Skip to cookie consent Skip to main content

 Players should:

-Seek emergency care for bone fractures.
+Seek emergency care for bone fractures, severe bleeding, or suspected concussion.

 Signs and symptoms of a fracture in the arms and legs include: